View

 Investment Criteria

-Understand investors' preferred VC investment size, their stage investment, and geographic scope to align with their parameters.
+Understand investors' preferred VC investment size, their stage investment, and geographic scope to align with their criteria.
 Some investors may only be active in New Zealand and Australia while others also have a global footprint with offices in Silicon Valley, Boston, California, and New York.

 Key Takeaways